Bit-Nation/BITNATION-Registry/doc/bn-nation-1.md

 To fix that, the DBVNs must implement a basic "service registry" to publicly list their different services, then it's up to the DBVN to choose who is allowed or not to use those services (only citizens, everyone, only specific users...).

+Services are editable by the owner of the DBVN, in order to allow users to interact with services seamlessly, a Service is represented by:
+ -  a `name`
+ -  a `description`
+ -  an address, represented by `addr`
+ -  an `abi`, which is the JSON file needed to interact with service, the `abi` variable is an URL to download the file, it must be a Panthalassa blob, users will be prompted to review it.

+The following part require to implement functions to add or remove Services (even if they are limited to the owner) and to make the services list public.

 ## Metadata

 DBVN have a special part called "metadata", it allows it to specify a website, a flag or anything else which should be mentionned.

+The basic data required by the standard are `name`, `nation_type` (is it a democracy, a dictatorship, an holocracy?), those data should not be modified.

+It is recommended to implement a variable `website` to point users the DBVN's website, which could be modified by the owner of the DBVN.